Matt Olson Player Props: Braves vs. Mets

 Matt Olson At The Plate

-- Among the qualified hitters in MLB play, he ranks 128th in batting average, 34th in on-base percentage, and 15th in slugging.
+- Among qualified hitters in MLB action, he ranks 122nd in batting average, 27th in on-base percentage, and 16th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.